Skip to article frontmatterSkip to article content

 Enabling and disabling parameters

 ReMeta is not “a” model, but rather a framework for several possible models.
 To define a model, we need make architectural decisions, but also specify the set of parameters to fit.
 Model specification works via the Configuration object.
-While there is a dedicated section (->Link!) for the Configuration, we will introduce it briefly here.
+While there is a dedicated section for the Configuration, we will introduce it briefly here.

 cfg = remeta.Configuration()